-The SPA is also a member of the West TN Music Educators Association (WTVMEA) which allows our students who do not attend a public or private school to participate with the SPA in their regional, state and national events.
-All-National Honors, All-State, All-West, Choir Festival and Solo & Ensemble Festival are a few of the events available.
-They also have opportunities to serve in and outside of the church at various nursing homes, special and community events.
+The SPA is also a member of the West TN Music Educators Association (WTVMEA) which allows our students who do not attend a public or private school to participate through the SPA in their regional, state, and national events for Band and Orchestra.

-- Includes a SPA t-shirt, theory book, solo-ensemble, and an end of the year recital.
+Activities fee = $25/semester.
+This fee covers a SPA t-shirt, theory book, Solo and Ensemble Festival, and an end of the year recital.

-**FAMILY PLAN: Any family with more than one student registering or more than one kind of lesson will receive a 10% discount starting on their second occurrence (excludes registration fee).
-You must register in the SPA Office to receive this special discount.
+**FAMILY PLAN: Any family with more than one student registering, or one student registering for multiple lessons, will receive a 10% discount on tuition starting on their second occurrence (excludes activities and registration fees).

 Marcus King – Voice